-Hi, my name is Sydney.
+Hi, my name is Sydney, welcome to my cozy little corner of the internet.
 I am many things: woman, diabetic outdoor enthusiast, happy wife, writer, improv student, recovering marketer, occasional yogi, and aspiring photographer.

 So, what are we doing here?
 And what is all this Unfiltered stuff?

 The Unfiltered Manifesto

 Sydney: Unfiltered is a bullshit-free zone, and it is more than the highlight reel.
 It’s about living your best life and YOUR version of the dream.
 Unfiltered is all about being aware of the fact that the dream can (and probably will) change, and if/when it does, THAT IS

 OKAY AWESOME.
 I’m a firm believer that we’re all in this together, you’re not alone, and repeat after me: EVERYTHING IS GOING TO BE OKAY.
 Unfiltered is about finding your voice, getting comfortable in your skin, and then using that newfound sense of self to shout from the rooftops about what matters to you.

 This little corner of the internet is a safe place to have uncomfortable conversations, and if you’re joining us here from Facebook, Twitter, or Instagram, you know that I don’t mess around when it comes to intersectionality.
 The conversations here are inclusive, period, full stop.
 This article is a fantastic primer that I didn’t write but is applicable.
 Comment on what resonates with you.
 If it pisses you off, speak up.
 More than anything, show your face.
 I can take it.
 And I’ll probably high five you for doing so.